go2scope/MM-storage-api/README.md

 After the dataset is closed, we can't add any images.

 ### Load Dataset
-This allows us to load an existing dataset and access data through the MMCore API.
+This method allows us to load an existing dataset and access data through the MMCore API.
 Loaded datasets are immutable; any attempt to add images will fail.
-"Loading" the dataset does not mean it is loaded in program memory - it just means we can access it through the MMCore API.
+"Loading" the dataset does not necessarily mean it resides in program memory—it just means we can access it through the MMCore API.

 ```
 string acqLoadDataset(string path, string name);